vishwaanuj/bull_or_nah/README.md

 # bull_or_nah

 #Todo
-Need to add selenium for dynamic webpages(ng,react,vue) scraping easily
+need to add requests_html for dynamic